kimmykokonut/csnw-movie-filter/README.md

 ## ⏫ Level Up
 - [ ] Movie recommendations based on selected genres.
 - [ ] Backend integration with Express.js with SQLite.
-- [ ] Move api url's to .env for production (didn't want to make extra work for reviewers setting up project)
+- [ ] Move api url's to .env for production (didn't want to make extra work for reviewers setting up project).
 - [ ] Infinite scroll instead of pagination (react-infinite-scroller library).
 Intention was to not lean on libraries.
 - [ ] Memoization with useMemo for filtered results
 - [ ] User authentication
 - [ ] Enhanced MUI theming and styling - felt out of scope for project goals/time
-- [ ] Add keyword search bar for title/actor
+- [ ] Add keyword search bar for title/actor.
 - [ ] Have a different backup source to find images for movies, like an API (https://api.movieposterdb.com/docs).
 - [ ] Pass state from MovieList to FilterForm to hold current filter state when dialog is opened (vs it being in default state on open)
 - [ ] Change genre selection in FilterForm to use [MUI Autocomplete](https://mui.com/material-ui/react-autocomplete/) or something similar, so to not have 40 checkboxes be overwhelming.
 - [ ] Add navigation bar if more pages added.
-- [ ] Add `like` icon on each movie
+- [ ] Add `like` icon on each movie and add functionality.
-- [ ] Add recommendations based on genre/actor
+- [ ] Add recommendations based on genre/actor.
+- [ ] Improve image of movie poster, provided thumbnail sizes vary, and fallback image has space on top.
+Could be more consistent, but CSS is not the main focus.

 ## 📫 Contact
 - GitHub: [@kimmykokonut](https://github.com/kimmykokonut)